t-d-k/LibreCrypt/docs/FAQ.md

 *A:* If you used the "Tools | Copy DoxBox to USB drive..." function, and selected the "Setup autorun.inf to launch DoxBox when drive inserted" option,  DoxBox will normally run automatically whenever the drive is inserted (or prompt the user if they want to run it).

-However, this does depend on your PC's configuration.
+However, this depends on your PC's configuration.

 If DoxBox doesn't launch automatically (and you don't get prompted to launch DoxBox after inserting the drive), you probably have autorun turned off for removable disks.

 <SPAN CLASS="security_tip">
 It is generally recommended that "autorun" functionality be **disabled**, as this can have security implications; should an untrusted USB drive be plugged in, the program specified in an autorun.inf file on the device may be launched - without offering the user the chance to prevent it